 Today I felt less mentally drained and was able to be productive which always improves my mood.
 I HATE not being able to get shit done.
 It’s one of the most frustrating things about my current life.
 I used to work 10-12 hour days in New York, go for a run after work, then run errands on the way home!
 So being trapped in bed feels like torture.
 Thanks to technology, I can get a fair amount done even while laying flat.
-It can be super tiring though to make phone calls.
+However, it can be super tiring to make phone calls.

 BUT I’m so happy that I’m slowly finding people to help out.
 Which is fucking amazing.
 I’m terrible at asking people to help me.
 I’m slowly improving at it!
 That’s progress for me!

 I found a second volunteer who loves organizing so we started a spreadsheet for my “to-do” list today.
 This is really important as my cognitive function has not been great.
 I’m going to buy a paper calendar too.
 I used to write all my appts on a paper one when I first moved back to Seattle and was so weak and sick.
 I think I just need to keep that as a “must have.”
 Oh, the reason why I decided this a must have now. is that I got to my appt 30 minutes early today - which is fine - but a little wasteful of my time.
 I got to an appt in San Diego TWO hours early.
 Sometimes I’m so late, I miss the entire appt.
-Obviously I’d rather be early (something I’ve NEVER been in my whole life) but I also need to be more efficient with my time.
+Obviously, I’d rather be early (something I’ve NEVER been in my whole life) but I also need to be more efficient with my time.
 My energy is LIMITED.
 Everything I do needs to be targeted toward something regarding survival.
 At least for now.
 Writing here feels super important for my mental health - which is part of my survival for sure.
 I don’t care if anyone reads it!
 Feels good to put my thoughts and feelings somewhere.
 I have so much to say!
 So many words floating around my head.
 It can literally make my mind feel super overwhelmed.
 Add in hunger and doctor frustration and I think writing is going to be medicinal moving forward.

 I also spoke to a lawyer friend that has some ideas for me, though he thinks I should just go to the ER and insist they help me.
 That’s the third person encouraging me to do that.
 I get it.
 It’s just so inefficient!
 I should be able to get labs and nutrients from my home nurses.
 No matter what, I still will need an MD doctor to help me after the hospital!
 But if I get too weak, I promise I will go!!
 It’s frightening how well the body can function on so little food.
 I’ve always wondered how people in war and other situations deal with it.
 Well, now I get a firsthand experience!
 Good job, Julie, wondering about such a strange thing!